Fairy castle cactus is scientifically known as Cereus or Acanthocereues tetragonus, to be specific.

 If you decide to repot fairy castle cactus, take a mixture of fresh soil.
 Keep 2-3 holes at the bottom of the pot to ensure adequate drainage.
 Add ¼ of the soil layer, then add the cactus on top along with a few pebbles or rocks.
 This rock helps hold air into the roots.
 Then add a layer of the soil on top.
 Press the soil on top and add water, ensure the water reaches the bottom of the pot, you can add a plate at the bottom to avoid messing up your area.

-Fairy castle can surprise you in the way it propagates in its stems, forming several mini castles.
+A Fairy Castle Cactus can surprise you in the way it propagates in its stems, forming several mini castles.
 The shape is eye-catching, that is why you might observe its pictures in clothing and children’s books.

 Marcel runs the place around here.
 He has a deep passion for houseplants & gardening and is constantly on the lookout for yet another special plant to add to his arsenal of houseplants, succulents & cacti.